 The delivery of the Affordable Housing Target Tenure Split of 57 Social Rent Replacement Homes, 73 London Affordable/Social Rent Units and 10 Shared Ownership units or as otherwise agreed within the Affordable Housing Minimum.

-The mix is indicative as noted below at Table 2:
+The mix is indicative and the final housing type and tenure mix will be determined within approved outline parameters at the reserved matters stage in support of the detailed design.